 Resist the temptation to be everything to everyone; remember specialists can charge more than generalists!

 For many people who are starting their cleaning business from scratch, providing a domestic cleaning service is the ideal place to start.
 Start-up costs are very low, and demand is increasing every year as people look to ‘outsource’ their home cleaning.

-All you need to get started are some professional cleaning products, a few low-cost pieces of equipment & public liability insurance – and you are in business!
+All you need to get started are some professional cleaning supplies & public liability insurance – and you are in business!